dennislee22/dennislee22.github.io/docs/cdppvc/installation.md

    Next Step
    {: .label .label-blue }

-- Explore the technical prerequisites to install the CDP Private Cloud with ECS platform solution in the next [subtopic]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}).
+- Explore the technical prerequisites to install the CDP Private Cloud with ECS platform in the next [subtopic]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}).